sipos/Promethean_ActiveConnect/other_distros.md

 * I installed Reco to test recording and audio playback, since I couldn't playback anything I recorded in the web browser, and the AppCentre didn't crash before I got the notification it was installed (though so many not responding dialogues and it seemed to have hung afterward, and eventually crashed) this time.
 I got the same notification about Reco running in the background without permission, and Music when I played the file I recorded.
 * Videos struggled to play a 1080p MP4 file, but a 360p video verified to work on my laptop played fine.
 Sound settings still said no apps were playing sound when playing sound from a video.
 Presumably apps are using ALSA and it is PulseAudio or PipeWire, or something like that.
 Seems a bit crap anyway.
 * Dragging files to move them in the file manager doesn't seem to work.
 * I added a test GMail account to online accounts, via Mail, to test Mail.
 I used the settings it suggested, and got a message saying IMAP verification failed, and that you must be working online (which I thought I was) to do this.
 I expect the default settings don't work for GMail.
-It [sounds like](https://support.google.com/mail/answer/7126229?visit_id=638955252290258081-4262774673&hl=en&rd=1) GMail doesn't support password based authentication anymore, and Mail in elementary OS doesn't support anything else.
+It [sounds like](https://support.google.com/mail/answer/7126229?visit_id=638955252290258081-4262774673&hl=en&rd=1) GMail doesn't support password based authentication any more, and Mail in elementary OS doesn't support anything else.
 * I also couldn't get Mail to work with a mail.com account I created for the purpose, with the same issue.
 The machine was definitely online - I could visit <https://mail.com/> fine in Web.
 The firewall wasn't enabled.
-There were no app specific settings or permissions for Mail, and no option to open any settngs in the Mail app.
+There were no app specific settings or permissions for Mail, and no option to open any settings in the Mail app.
 Clearly it just doesn't work.

 I didn't try the secure session, explore the dyslexia friendly text option, or other accessibility options (of which there are a lot), or look into how application permissions work (TODO: how does it restrict them in practice?)